geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 Adding a Store
 --------------

-The buttons for adding and removing a workspace can be found at the top of the Stores page.
+The buttons for adding and removing a store can be found at the top of the Stores page.

 .. figure:: ../images/data_stores_add_remove.png
    :align: center

    *Buttons to add and remove stores*

-To add a workspace, select the :guilabel:`Add new Store` button.
+To add a store, select the :guilabel:`Add new Store` button.
 You will be prompted to choose a data source.
 GeoServer natively supports many formats (with more available via extensions).
 Click the appropriate data source to continue.

 .. figure:: ../images/data_stores_chooser.png
    :align: center